vicpenap/markdown/Readme.md

 The module provides 3 integration points:

 1. first, a groovy page extension ${str.markdown().raw()}
-2. a basic controller, to quickly serve your markdown contents
+2. a basic controller to quickly serve your markdown contents, extended as you whish.
 3. last but not least, a powerful developer API with support for streams and md documents.

 ##How is this markdown module better than others ?

-The module is based on the excellent [markdownPapers](https://github.com/lruiz/MarkdownPapers) project which not only shines by its speed (2x faster that the nearest competitor), but also by its design:
+The module is based on the excellent [markdownPapers](https://github.com/lruiz/MarkdownPapers) project which not only shines by its speed (4x faster that the nearest competitor), but also by its design:

 Based on JavaCC, the markdown parser can work with streams and build a markdown document tree (should you need to enhance the md grammar)